 This program was created by the North Dakota Legislature in 1989.
 It is designed to provide members with a benefit that can be used to offset the cost of their health insurance premiums during their retirement years.
-There are 21,047 contributing members and 4,105 retired participants currently receiving benefits.
-Approximately 55% of eligible retirees are receiving benefits under this plan, a decrease of 2% from last year.
+There are 21,062 contributing members and 4,242 retired participants currently receiving benefits.

-Another component of this plan, which is being reported in compliance with GASB Statement 43, provides health care coverage to eligible retiree's who are not yet eligible for Medicare.
+Another component of this plan, which is being reported in compliance with GASB Statement 43, provides health care coverage to eligible retirees who are not yet eligible for Medicare.
 The premiums for this group are not age-rated and do not cover the costs of the coverage; therefore, the costs of this group are being subsidized through the active group rates.
-There are approximately 700 retiree's currently receiving the subsidized premium.
+There are approximately 650 retiree's currently receiving the subsidized premium.